carriercomm/go-to/SecurityReport.md

 STRIDE was used to perform a decomposition of a system.
 DREAD was used to perform a ranking of found security threats.

+### Identify Security Objectives

+According to NIST:
+"Migrating data directly from one cloud system to another will require standards for federated identity, delegation of trust, and s ecure third-party data transfers".

 ## Selection of Tools, Methodologies and Frameworks for Security Testing